scalar-labs/scalardb-benchmarks/docs/README.md

 - Multi-user YCSB (Workload C)
   - This YCSB variant runs multiple user threads that read different records concurrently.
   - Each thread is assigned a specific range of keys to prevent overlap and hotspots.
+  - **Note**: The full functionality of Multi-user mode (user creation and permission management) requires ScalarDB Cluster Edition (paid).
+When using ScalarDB Community Edition, Multi-user mode will fall back to using the admin connection for all operations.
 - Multi-storage YCSB (Workloads C and F)
   - This YCSB variant is for a multi-storage environment that uses ScalarDB.
   - Workers in a multi-storage YCSB execute the same number of read and write operations in two namespaces: `ycsb_primary` and `ycsb_secondary`.